 Enjoy your culture on Earth Day

-I always put Earth Day and folk art together, folk art comes from the Earth.
-We look at nature and take something from it and creatively make it ours.
+I always put Earth Day and folk art together because folk art comes from the Earth.
+We look at nature and take something from it.
+This creative adaptation maks it ours.
 A bird singing is a new tune for a song, a fallen branch is made into a beautiful carved object, a piece of refuse becomes a new creation of use and beauty.
 This art comes from the soul of a person.
 It is a way to uniquely express ourselves.
 Every culture has a form of folk art, music, dancing and poetry.

-I observed that my Norwegian family made much of their own equipment, did Rosemåling on their cupboards and dishes, carved beautiful wooden doors and shutters.
+I observed that my Norwegian family made much of their own equipment.
+They did Rosemåling on their cupboards and wood dishes and carved beautiful wooden doors and shutters.
 Whoever played a musical instrument, from a harmonica to a guitar, would play while everyone sang.
 My family even sang their prayers.